zaufi/pluggable-output-processor/README.md

     $ cd outproc-X.Y
     $ sudo easy_install .

-For Gentoo users there is a [live ebuild](https://github.com/zaufi/zaufi-overlay/blob/master/dev-util/pluggable-output-processor/pluggable-output-processor-scm.ebuild) in my [repository](https://github.com/zaufi/zaufi-overlay/).
+For Gentoo users there is a [live ebuild][raw-ebuild] in my [repository][my-overlay].
 Also (for Gentoo users again ;-) `eselect` module from `contrib/` will be installed by the ebuild.
 Users of other distros have to make a symlinks to required modules manually:

     $ ln -s /usr/bin/outproc /usr/lib/outproc/bin/<module-name>

 and then make sure `/usr/lib/outproc/bin` placed __before__ `/usr/bin` (and anything else) in your user/system `PATH` environment.
+For example, to install the `gcc` module do the following:

+    $ ln -s /usr/bin/outproc /usr/lib/outproc/bin/gcc

+Then you may edit `/etc/outproc/gcc.conf` to adjust color settings.

 TODO